• Skip to main content

 How do they work?

-A schematic diagram shows you which components that are used and how they are connected.
+A schematic diagram shows you which components are used and how they are connected.

 They consist of electronic symbols that represent each of the components used.
 The symbols are connected with lines that show you how to connect the components.